Mahmoud-nasser33/SakRoniX/README.txt

 ---

 SakRoniX turns complex security tasks into an efficient, streamlined process — empowering you to **work faster, smarter, and more effectively.** 🚀

+to run the program:-
+the command is
+(sudo python3 SakRonix.py)